LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

  and any identifiers within it are reserved for the implementation.
 The behaviour of a program which names an identifier of such a form is undefined.

+No program which includes a header defined by this specification shall `#define` or `#undef` any name which may be reserved, an identifier which is reserved by C++, a contextual keyword in C++, the name of any standard attribute (except that likely and unlikely may be defined as function-like macros), or any name which is declared by this specification or the Standard Library of the C++ Standard in use.

 _Note - This is intended to allow the implementation to define constructs, needed to provide the specified constructs - End Note_